discoverdata/parallel-PLANTS/README.md

 + PLANTS1.2 --mode bind pdbligand.mol2 (native or PDB ligand) 10 protein.mol2 (your protein file name)
 ```
 6. Done.
 Ready to roll!!.
 7. Issue the following command to run docking or virtual screening.
 Substitute the proteinFileName and ligandFileName with your protein and ligand files.
 The ligand file can be multi-mol2 file containing multiple small molecules in a single file for VS. Where **splits** = number of parallel instances of PLANTS you would like to run.
 The parallelPLANTS.sh script recommends you a value based on the number of core you have.
+If you have a small number of ligands to screen say less than 1000 I recommend use splits = 1.
 ```diff
 + bash parallelPLANTS.sh proteinFileName.mol2 ligandFileName.mol2 splits bindingsite.def
 ```